DridrM/forests_health_monitoring/README.md

 # forests_health_monitoring
-"Monitoring the health of forests trough satellite imagery and deep learning"
+Monitoring the health of forests trough satellite imagery and deep learning